Here are answers to some of our most frequently asked questions from students during the application process.

 Your application (other than the Letter of Rec) must be received by the application due date.
-So, for the current round, that is rolling.
+So, for the current round, that is March 18th.
 We build in a “grace period” to receive Letters of Recommendation.

 My program of interest has changed.
 What do I need to do?

 You can change your program of interest or session dates when you review your application prior to submitting the application fee (or application fee waiver).